nostromo-1/robotic-car-ESP32/README.md

 * Power supply: two 18650 type batteries in series, protected.
 I use 2600 mAh Nitecore.
 The 5V supply for the Pi comes from a switching regulator.
 I use the [S7V7F5](https://www.pololu.com/product/2119).
 Alternatively, you can use 6 NiMH AA batteries.

 ## Software
 The robot is programmed in C using the Espressif environment (not Arduino).
 It is tested on the Espressif v5.1 version.
-Please refer to he [installation instructions](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/).
+Please refer to the [installation instructions](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/).

 After installing the environment and copying the source files, run `idf.py build` followed by `idf.py flash`.